verida/storage-node/README.md

 ## CouchDB configuration

-### CORS

-CORS must be enabled so that database requests can come from any domain name:
+- CORS must be enabled so that database requests can come from any domain name
+- A valid user must be enforced for security reasons

 ```
 [httpd]
+WWW-Authenticate = Basic realm="administrator"
 enable_cors = true

+[chttpd_auth]
+require_valid_user = true

 [cors]
 origins = *